Get In Cambridge

 Beneficiaries will be encouraged to volunteer while at Cambridge to connect them with and be of benefit to the wider Cambridge community.
 They will also become part of the Get In community of supporters, alumni, current students, and prospective applicants.
 This will provide a forum for mentoring, guidance and networking, to establish and strengthen the benefits of Get In to Cambridge and beyond.

-The progress Get In has already made is entirely thanks to generous philanthropy.
+Get In's impact to date is entirely thanks to generous philanthropy.
 We need your help to give every deserving student from an under-represented background the opportunity to study and thrive here.

-If you want to find more about our aspirations for Get In Cambridge, contact:
+To find out more about our aspirations for Get In, contact:

 This opportunity is part of